Join Our Post-Audit Playbook Summit and Earn 3 CPE - Register Now

 As mentioned above, applying the straight-line method includes evenly recognizing the expense associated with the total payments throughout the lease term.
 In our example, the tenant will make lease payments of $4,924,500 over 30 months.
 However, because the lease did not relate to the same amount of space for the entire lease term, the straight-line lease expense recognized is not consistent over the terms of the arrangement.

-Per ASC 840-20-25 paragraphs 4 – 5, if the rent escalation is in relation to an increase in the asset which the lessee has control over, it must be allocated proportionate to the fair value of the space that the tenant has control to use.
-In our example, the total payments must be allocated between the first 10,000 sq. ft. accessed from January to June and the additional 90,000 sq. ft. accessed starting in July 2020.
-As mentioned previously, each square foot in the first 10,000 occupied is deemed to have the same fair value as each square foot in the total 100,000 sq. ft. building.
+Suppose the rent escalation is in relation to an increase in the asset that the lessee has control over.
+In that case, it must be allocated proportionately to the fair value of the space that the tenant has control over.
+In our example, the total payments must be allocated between the first 10,000 sq. ft. accessed from January to June and the additional 90,000 sq. ft. accessed starting in July, Year 1.
+Let’s assume each square foot in the first 10,000 occupied is deemed to have the same fair value as each square foot in the total 100,000 sq. ft. building.

 The aggregate square footage the lessee has access to over the entire lease term is 2,460,000.
 To allocate the fair value proportionately, the lessee calculates the percentages in which it has access to based on the total square footage.
 The first six months of 10,000 sq. ft. access represent 2% of the total square footage (60,000 / 2,460,000).
 Two percent of the total cost is $120,110 ($4,924,500 x 2%).
 When $120,110 is divided by the number of months the tenant has access to only 10,000 sq. ft., the monthly expense is $20,018 ($120,110 / 6 months).

-By the end of the lease term, the lessee will have recorded total cash and total expense of $4,924,500, and thus will have reduced the balance of the deferred rent to zero.
+By the end of the lease term, the lessee will have recorded total cash and total expense of $4,924,500.

-Under ASC 842, in the scenario we’ve outlined above, the tenant first determines the present value of the lease payments over the full 30 month lease term to be $4,783,834.
+Under ASC 842, in the scenario we’ve outlined above, the tenant first determines the present value of the lease payments over the full 30-month lease term to be $4,783,834.
 This is the beginning lease liability balance.
 In this case, the ROU asset equals the lease liability calculated at lease commencement.
-The lessee records the following journal entry on January 1, 2020:
+The lessee records the following journal entry on January 1, Year 1:

-The below amortization schedule and corresponding journal entries demonstrate the accounting for our example over the life of the lease for a public company that has transitioned to ASC 842.
+The amortization schedule and corresponding journal entries below demonstrate the accounting for our example over the life of the lease for a company that has transitioned to ASC 842.

 The amortization schedule shows the lessee making total cash payments of $4,924,500 and recognizing total lease expense of $4,924,500.
 Additionally, the lessee is amortizing the lease liability and ROU asset to $0 by the end of the lease term.